superlewing/zone-exercise/README.md

 # zone-exercise

 Exercise for Zone

 This is based on next.js which supports among other things SSR out of the box.

 To run:

 1. copy your API key into next.config.js
-2. run ```npm run start```
+2. run `npm run start`

+Still to do:

+- More tests
+- Use the API config from server
+- Mobile friendly
+- Cat gifs